nuuuwan/lk_law/data/doc/bills/2024-01-09-microfinance-and-credit-regulato-14612373/README.summary.md

-# 📄  Microfinance and Credit Regulatory Authority - Bill

-Bill published on **2024-01-09**.

 - Bill aims to establish the Microfinance and Credit Regulatory Authority of Sri Lanka.
 - Main purposes:
   - Regulate money lending and microfinance businesses.